General Dentists for dental exams & preventative cleanings are very important to your overall oral health.

 Fluoride is important for people of all ages!
 Adult teeth start to develop when we are just a few months old and continue throughout childhood.
 During this time fluoride can be incorporated into the tooth structure and create a stronger tooth that is less susceptible to cavities.

-When there is fluoride present in the saliva it is incorporated into the outer tooth surface and once again makes a much stronger, cavity resistant compound.
-You do not run the risk of getting white spots or mottled looking teeth once they are already erupted; it occurs solely during development.
+When there is fluoride present in the saliva it is incorporated into the outer tooth surface and once again makes a much stronger, cavity-resistant compound.
+You do not run the risk of getting white spots or mottled-looking teeth once they already erupt; it occurs solely during development.

 Sometimes the grooves on teeth go all the way into the second layer of the tooth making the possibility of getting a cavity very high.
 Sealants are very quick to place and require no anesthesia.
 Sometimes very minimal drilling is required to remove any “sticky” tooth structure before placing the sealant.
 Even in these cases, using anesthesia is rare.

 Oral Cancer Screening